Complete Buyer’s Guide To Square POS Hardware In 2023

 When you need something more substantial, you have plenty of options.
 Keep reading to learn about Square equipment — and what you need to know before buying!

 Square has made the pricing for its hardware relatively straightforward as well.
-Keep in mind that Square’s basic point of sale app, plus the Square for Retail, Square for Restaurants, and Square Appointments software have free plans available as well as tiered pricing plans with advanced features.
+Keep in mind that Square’s basic point of sale app (plus Square for Retail, Square for Restaurants, and Square Appointments) has free plans available as well as tiered pricing plans with advanced features.

 Here’s a quick breakdown of Square’s hardware offerings.
-Also, you can add Square KDS to help facilitate your restaurant’s needs for an additional $20/month.
+Additionally, you can add Square KDS to help facilitate your restaurant’s needs for $20/month.

 Square’s mobile readers are ideal for businesses always on the go — farmer’s market stalls, service businesses, food trucks, etc. These card readers work with any of Square’s POS apps as well.